US prosecutors allege Honduras president helped move drugs - WTMJ

 Prosecutors have previously said that Fuentes Ramírez paid Hernández $25,000 to be allowed to move drugs through the country without interference.

-“Apparently $25,000 is all it takes to bribe the president,” defense attorney Eylan Shulman said.
+“Apparently $25,000 is all it takes to bribe the president,” defense attorney Eylan Schulman said.

 In January, U.S. federal prosecutors filed motions in the Fuentes Ramírez case saying that Hernández took bribes from drug traffickers and had the country’s armed forces protect a cocaine laboratory and shipments to the United States.